 BRITAIN WITHOUT LIVESTOCK FARMING ISN’T AS GREEN AND PLEASANT AS SOME MIGHT THINK

 The 65% of UK farmland which is only suitable for growing grass, grows wild until the optimum growth stage has past, then starts to slow down or decompose, releasing the carbon it contains back into the atmosphere.
-As opposed to being eaten and utilised by cattle, sheep, and other farmed ruminants, therefore, enabled to carry on growing steadily, removing carbon at a constant rate, (England’s uplands store 200 million tonnes of carbon in their soils).
+As opposed to being eaten and utilised by cattle, sheep, therefore, enabled to carry on growing steadily, removing carbon at a constant rate, (England’s uplands store 200 million tonnes of carbon in their soils).

 Without livestock farming, the British landscape we know and love, and the wildlife habitats it provides, would change beyond recognition.
 The patchwork quilt of shades of green across the lowlands, so visible from above, would mostly be replaced by varying tones of brown and yellow, depending on the time of year.
 And the heather and wildflowers on the moors?
 They’d be lost without careful attention, due to being smothered by uncontrolled grass.